manuIO/mainflux-doc/mkdocs/docs/getting-started.md

 to provision in the system Devices and Channels that will be used.

-Proces of provisioning and configuration (i.e. control) of Mainflux is done by using HTTP RESTful API that Mainflux server exposes for this purpose.
+Proces of provisioning and configuration (i.e. control) of Mainflux is done by using HTTP RESTful API that [mainflux-manager](https://github.com/mainflux/mainflux-manager) server exposes for this purpose.

 ### Provisioning Devices
 Devices are provisioned by executing a HTTP request `POST /devices`: